aharjula/moodle-qtype_stack/doc/en/CAS/Plots.md

-# Plots and graphics in STACK questions.
+# Plots and graphics in STACK questions using GNUplot and Maxima.

+Note, that plots can be included in two ways.

+1. Using GNUPlot commands from Maxima.
+These are supported on all STACK servers and are a core feature.
+The plot command creates an image file which is included in the web page.
+2. Using [JSXGraph](../Installation/JSXGraph.md) which is an optional extension which is not installed on all systems.
+3. Using Google charts or other HTML code.

+This page documents creating plots using Maxima, and Google Charts.

 Plots and graphics can be placed into any of the [CAStext](../Authoring/CASText.md) fields.

-The main way to create plots is using Maxima.

 ## plot() {#plot}